pzawadzk/Advanced-Lane-Lines/README.md

 ####3.
 Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

 The code for my perspective transform includes a function called `warp_image()`, which appears in lines 28 through 33 in the file `warp.py.
-The function another function called `get_transform_matrix` that hardcodes the source and destination points:
+The function `cv2.warpPerspective` and another function called `get\_transform\_matrix` that hardcodes the source and destination points:

 | Source        | Destination   |
 |:-------------:|:-------------:|